Best Music Players for Mac

 For the best all around experience, there’s just no beating Elmedia Player.
 The app can do it all, and doesn’t compromise on audio playback.
 You’ll really like its built-in browser that can play video without ads too.

-Boom 3D and Elmedia Player are both available for free during a seven-day trial of Setapp, a suite of over 210 incredible Mac apps.
+Note that Boom 3D, Elmedia Player, and Eter mentioned in this article are available for free during a seven-day trial of Setapp, a suite of over 240 incredible Mac, iOS, and web apps.
 Throughout your free week with Setapp, you can download and enjoy as many apps as you like, and use them completely uninhibited.

 When your trial period ends, Setapp is only $9.99 per month.
 That’s as much as some music players, but with Setapp you get the best player around, a great equalizer, and hundreds more apps all available for download at your convenience.
 It’s an amazing deal for so many awesome apps, so don’t hesitate – get your free trial of Setapp started today.